refusebt/RFJModel/README.md

 RFJModel
 ========

-RFJModel is an easy-to-use JSON loading library.
+RFJModel is an easy-to-use JSON modelling library.
 In comparing with other libraries, it's much easiler and less restricted to use.
 RFJModel has the following characteristics.

 ####1.
 Defining loading rules in the class declaration.
 RFJModel uses a macro, called JProperty, to declare loading rules.
 JProperty declares loading properties, converted types and mapping keys in JSON.
 The following example is to declare a property called "value_NSString".
 When JSON is loading, RFJModel gets the value from field "map_value_NSString" in JSON, converts the field type to NSString, and sets the value to the property "value_NSString".